“Hair is the first thing and teeth the second.

 2. During the Procedure

-- Step 2: You will be given either a topical or injected anaesthesia to numb your skin and minimize the pain.
+Step 2: You will be given either a topical or injected anesthesia to numb your skin and minimize the pain.

-- Step 4: Ink will be slathered thick over your eyebrow area.
+Step 4: Ink will be slathered thickly over your eyebrow area.
 This ink will sink underneath your skin where wounds have been scraped.

 - You must not engage in water activities, sweaty workouts for 1 week following the procedure.